 - November 4, 2018

-For girls and women, there is nothing more awkward than the lovely lady in red who visits you once a month and brings nothing but unpleasantness.
+For girls and women, there is nothing more awkward than the lovely lady in red.
+We’re talking about the one who visits you once a month and brings nothing but unpleasantness.
 Of course, we are referring to the monthly toil of menstruation, a necessary but painful part of female life.
-In a bizarre twist, members of the cannabis community have claimed that using marijuana helps lighten uncomfortable cramps and aching.
+In a bizarre twist, members of the cannabis community have certain claims.
+Saying using marijuana helps lighten uncomfortable cramps and aching during the menstrual cycle.
 Still, recent studies have shown that the drug may produce unwanted side effects (not much of a surprise).
 While cannabis science and reproductive science have yet to mesh fully, females should still be cautious about experimenting with a drug that can (and will) impact health in the long run.
 How is this possible?
 Let’s take a closer look at how marijuana can affect the menstrual cycle.

 Keep up the Flow

-Overall, the average female loses between 10 and 35 milliliters of blood during her period, and these numbers can fluctuate greatly each month.
+Overall, the average female loses between 10 and 35 milliliters of blood during her period.
+These numbers can fluctuate greatly each month.
 Overall, a variety of elements including stress, diet, and birth control can influence how much a woman bleeds during this time.
-Typically, a heavy flow is caused by an overabundance of estrogen and a low level of progesterone during menstruation, when reproductive hormones tend to fluctuate erratically.
+Typically, a heavy flow is caused by an overabundance of estrogen.
+Also from a low level of progesterone during menstruation, when reproductive hormones tend to fluctuate erratically.

 Prior to a period, progesterone levels skyrocket as the uterus prepares for pregnancy.
-Ultimately, if an embryo does not enter the uterus, the hormone drastically falls, triggering a progesterone withdrawal.
+Ultimately, if an embryo does not enter the uterus, the hormone drastically falls.
+This triggers a progesterone withdrawal.
 Thus, the thick lining of the womb (endometrial lining), which thickened prior to bleeding, sheds and exits the body.

 Cannabis and Menstruation